Click to go HOME

 Never a wrong number.

-Dials a pre-set number over the public network, such as a reservation or information hot-line.
+Dials a pre-set number over the public network.
+Used for a reservation or information hot-line.

 Planned for trial in 1966.